 All papers in Cataloging & Classification Quarterly journal have undergone editorial screening and peer review.

 Beginning in 2009 with volume 47, Cataloging & Classification Quarterly is published eight times per calendar year by Taylor & Francis.
 For more information about CCQ, including information on how to subscribe to the journal, see.
 Individuals or institutions who may be experiencing difficulties with their online or print subscriptions should contact .

 The journal's editor is, and the associate editor is .
 Together they lead an Editorial Board composed of distinguished professionals in the field of librarianship.
 The Editor Emerita is , the Editor for Network Access and Applications is , the Book Reviews Editor is , and the Cataloging News Editor is .

-Free "Virtual" issue of Cataloging & Classification Quarterly
+Free online access to Cataloging & Classification Quarterly articles--

 Volume 52, Issue 8, November-December 2014 is now available